 - Safe driving practices including driving the speed limit, steering techniques, and a roadside stop

-Conditions and Restrictions of an Ontario G2 Licence
+Conditions of an Ontario G2 Licence

 - Your blood alcohol level is zero